ctrautma/NicQual/README.md

         lib/lib_swcfg.sh is the implementation of all functions used by the test to control switch.

   e) run rh_nic_cert.sh on both systems at the same time as close as possible

+  Once all tests have completed please execute the collections.sh script to collect all logs and provide the resulting zip file to the qualification team.

 COMING SOON....